HYF-Class23/group2-all-about-trees/planning/backlog.md

 ## Must-Haves

-> these are necessary for basic usability
+ [1]  As a user I want to see title "all about tree" so that message will be communicated

+- Given "all about trees" when website is launched then there should be title at top of website

+[2]  As a user I want to see logo so that marketing wise it will be communicated

+- Given "all about trees" when website is launched then there should be logo on both side of the tile at top of website

-- [ ] As a ...
-I want to ... so that ...
+ [3] As a user I want to see information about trees so that i can know more about trees

-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+- Given "all about trees" when site is launched then there should be description about tree extended/followed by some diagram, articles, video to explain about trees in details

 ## Should-Haves

-> these will complete the user experience, but are not necessary
+ [4]  As a user I want to see navigation links about tree so that information of tress is displayed -

+ Given "all about trees" when website is launched then there should be navigation links for intro, context and extras under title

-- [ ] As a ...
-I want to ... so that ...
+[5] As a user I want to see social media link so that i can connect on social media

-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+ Given "all about trees" when site is launched then there should be footer at the bottom of the page with social media links

 ## Could-Haves

-> would be really cool ... if there's time

-- [ ] As a ...
-I want to ... so that ...
+[6] As a user I want to see more info link so that i can get more details

-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+Given "all about trees" when site is launched then there should be reference for more info with hyperlink of the website.